KoneLinx/Tei/README.md

 ```
 This example uses a lambda.
 Observers may also be a functor with a call operator or a function pointer.
 There is no support for member functions.
 Functors may hold state and be mutable.

-This returns an obseerver handle.
+This returns an observer handle.
 When it is destroyed or overwritten, it will remove the observer from the subject again.
 So make sure to keep track of it as long as the link must be kept alive.
 A handle may also be detached permanently leaving it in the subject.

 ### Input

 Input can be interacted with via `tei::Input`.
 It behaves similar to `tei::Event`, but has additional functionality.

-And attional parameter to AddCommand is the key or axis to listen for.
+And additional parameter to AddCommand is the key or axis to listen for.
 ```c++
 subject.AddObserver(
   tei::input::ControllerInput::Trigger::LEFT,